Comstock Resources Inc. (CRK) Shares Up Despite Recent Market Volatility

 Citigroup gave a rating of “Sell” to CRK, setting the target price at $14 in the report published on December 07th of the previous year.

-During the last 5 trading sessions, CRK fell by -3.06%, which changed the moving average for the period of 200-days by -48.70% in comparison to the 20-day moving average, which settled at $11.62.
-In addition, Comstock Resources Inc. saw -23.63% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CRK rose by +2.39%, which changed the moving average for the period of 200-days by -49.43% in comparison to the 20-day moving average, which settled at $11.22.
+In addition, Comstock Resources Inc. saw -21.81% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CRK starting from McGough Patrick, who purchase 20,000 shares at the price of $10.05 back on Mar 15.
-After this action, McGough Patrick now owns 126,337 shares of Comstock Resources Inc., valued at $201,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CRK starting from BURNS ROLAND O, who purchase 10,000 shares at the price of $9.90 back on Mar 24.
+After this action, BURNS ROLAND O now owns 960,430 shares of Comstock Resources Inc., valued at $98,988 using the latest closing price.

-Claunch Brian Christopher, the VP of Financial Reporting of Comstock Resources Inc., purchase 5,000 shares at $10.08 during a trade that took place back on Mar 15, which means that Claunch Brian Christopher is holding 36,764 shares at $50,400 based on the most recent closing price.
+BURNS ROLAND O, the President & CFO of Comstock Resources Inc., purchase 10,000 shares at $10.00 during a trade that took place back on Mar 23, which means that BURNS ROLAND O is holding 950,430 shares at $100,000 based on the most recent closing price.

 Stock Fundamentals for CRK